Taking the train in Indonesia

 The trains have economy, business and VIP class.

-The bad news is that the standard-gauge stations are not in the city centre: Jakarta's Halim station is a 14 km 48-minute taxi ride from Gambir station, see location map and Bandung's Tegalluar station is a 23 km 52-minute taxi ride from Bandung's centrally-located normal station, see location map).
-You might consider a 3h10 journey on the regular trains more convenient, cheaper and not that much slower if you want the city centres as most tourists do!
+The bad news is that the standard-gauge stations are not in the city centre: Jakarta's Halim station is 14 km from Gambir station, see location map, meaning a 48-minute taxi ride or 35 minute ride on the LRT Jabodebek light rail line.
+Bandung's Tegalluar station is a 23 km 52-minute taxi ride from Bandung's centrally-located normal station, see location map).

 The high-speed trains stop at Padalarang about 12 minutes before arriving at Tegalluar, a feeder train runs from Padalarang to Bandung station in downtown Bandung.